ocoretech/CTF-workbook/HackBookagram.md

 ### **4. Changing the DNS Server**

-There are two endpoints given here but we will focus on the DNS endpoint.
+There are two endpoints given here but focus on the DNS endpoint.
 You can change the dns server to your own dns server to check the content and the requests.
 Head back to burp suite and include the endpoint to the ip address and change it to your server.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/1aa125ea-b65a-44b1-9417-fc19cad08ed5)